Gui-JVale/cs-core/docs/computer-networking/application-layer/smtp.md

 To overcome the limitations of POP3, and add many other features, IMAP was born.
 As you can guess, while POP3 it's simple, and easier to implement, IMAP is way more complex.

-IMAP allows for the mail server to keep a **remote folder structure of the users emails,** allowing for the client to edit this folder structure, and see the change echo across multiple devices
+IMAP allows for the mail server to keep a **remote folder structure of the users emails,** allowing for the client to edit this folder structure, and see the changes echo across multiple devices.

 ### Web-based email